How to Quiet Reason and Listen to Your True VoiceNone By Homaira Kabir

 Dr. Dan Siegel, clinical professor of psychiatry at the UCLA School of Medicine and Executive Director of the Mindsight Institute, divides our cognition into what he calls the three brains—in our gut, around our heart, and in our head.

 Remember the time your heart fluttered and it was love at first sight?
 Or when butterflies invaded your stomach before an important presentation?
-Heartfelt emotions and gut feel are not simply metaphors.
+Heartfelt emotions and gut feelings are not simply metaphors.

 They are the messages that are conveyed to our subconscious mind through a complex web of the vagus nerve that connects mind and body.
 They are the decision makers behind “off-screen” thinking where reason has no access.
 If anything, reason is a latecomer to evolution’s party, that simply justifies the speedy decisions of its older comrades.
 It's like our own personal lawyer.